frolovilya/camera-snapshot/README.md

 # camera-snapshot

-Schedule web camera snapshot capturing and save image to S3.

 This service takes web camera snapshots via FFmpeg at a specified time period and uploads them to S3 bucket.